edgio-docs/edgio-docs/src/guides/v7/performance/rules/features.md

 ```
 </edgejs>

-**Default Behavior:** By default, requests that are not served from cache are served through either Serverless layer or the origin configuration mapped to the request's hostname.
+**Default Behavior:** By default, requests that are not served from cache are served through either the {{ PRODUCT }} Cloud or the origin configuration mapped to the request's hostname.

 ## Response {/*response*/}